Download Prospectus

 T: n/a

-Silvia joined ARUL in September 2021 as a member of the Director of Studies office and, more specifically, as a student academic adviser in the DoS Academic Support department, assisting ARUL students from all levels with their academic work.
-She has been a lecturer in the School of Foundation and Skills since January 2022.
+Silvia joined ARUL in September 2021 as a member of the Director of Studies office in the role of a student academic adviser, assisting students from all levels with their academic work.
+She has been lecturing in the School of Foundation and Skills since January 2022, with module leadership responsibilities for the Professional Development Skills module since September 2023.

-With over 33 years of experience in education, mainly involved with adult international students, Silvia has held both teaching and leadership positions in three countries.
-She has an extensive background in teaching EAP and has been involved in various programmes’ curriculum development and evaluation.
+With over 35 years of experience in Education, mainly involved with adult international students, Silvia has held both teaching and leadership positions in three countries.
+She has an extensive background in teaching EAP and dissertation supervision, and has been involved in various curriculum development and evaluation initiatives.
 She has worked as a Cambridge examiner for BEC Vantage, FCE and CAE, as well as an assessor for City and Guilds.

-Silvia has a PhD in Advanced Studies in Human Behavior/Counselling Psychology from a US university, MA in Language Teaching, and BA in English Teaching.
-She holds a Cambridge CELTA certification, a Life Coach certification, and a Mental Health First Aider at the workplace certificate.
+Silvia holds a PhD and a MA in Advanced Studies in Human Behaviour/Counselling Psychology from a US university, MA in Language Teaching, and BA in English Teaching.
+She has also been awarded a Cambridge CELTA certification, a Life Coach certification, a Cognitive Behaviour Therapy certification, a Conversational Hypnosis certification, and a Mental Health First Aider at the workplace certificate.

 Dr. Christopher Collier PhD, MA, BA, AET, AFHEA